yKesamaru/disaster/README.md

+<div style="text-align: right"><a href="doc/README_ja.md">[ja]</a></div>

 # Disaster
 Disaster is a face search system for disasters using `dlib`, and what is written in `python`.

 How can you find a loved one in the event of a disaster?
 Disaster allows you to search for the face of the person you are looking for from the video taken by the camera installed in the shelter.

+Disaster is most privacy-friendly.The face information is replaced with irrecoverable numerical data, and even the developer cannot restore the original face image.

 ![demo](./demo.gif  )
 ![screenshot](https://user-images.githubusercontent.com/93259837/139792630-06f66eef-2b41-4bbf-8c00-6c57ac811974.png)

 ## Project background
-It is an urgent task to find a solution to this situation where the safety of a loved one cannot be confirmed in a disaster situation.
+It is an urgent task to find a solution to the situation where the safety of a loved one cannot be confirmed in the disaster.
 Currently, various companies are working to solve problems bringing together feasible technologies.

 However, pre-registration before the disaster is often required, and/or family discussions are a prerequisite in advance.